 Numerous Instagram accounts meet this desire for citizen participation: the example of @vosgateaux invites Parisians to prepare cakes for medical staff and to inform the borough boss who takes care of delivery.
 But the urgency of the situation means that new sustainable economic models are being considered: The Ecotable collective, a label promoting eco-responsible restaurants, sets the tone, and on the day after Emmanuel Macron’s quarantine announcement in its manifesto:

 “Our mission is to support caregivers by orchestrating what we know how to do best.
 Every day, we will prepare and deliver healthy and tasty meals to restore their bodies and their strength.
-At the same time, it will allow our producers to continue to provide us the results of their labor.”
+At the same time, it will allow our producers to continue to provide us with the results of their labour.”

 The idea is to rethink our consumption and exploitation habits beyond the crisis, but for this to happen, suppliers, deliverers and cooks must be given the opportunity to continue their activity beyond the crisis.
 This is where citizens come in.